Shreyas911/sicopolis/docs/sphinx/source/AD/sicopolis_ad_config.rst

 For AD purposes, we compile the code using the ``src/MakefileTapenade`` makefile.
 This makefile requires the following environment variables set -

-1. ``LISDIR`` - The installation directory for the LIS version to be used.
+1. ``LISDIR`` - The installation directory for the Lis version to be used.
 You can change this variable, either in the Makefile directly, or automatically in your bash or c-shell profile upon login (for example, ``.bashrc``).
 Examples for both are shown here.

 ``src/MakefileTapenade``